-The implementation of a new rights-based Aged Care Act is a significant change for the aged care sector.
+The implementation of a new rights-based Aged Care Act will be a significant change for the aged care sector.

 Key changes delivered by the new Act will impact everyone who accesses or delivers aged care services.